FelipeFerreira13/mobile-robotics-foundations/README.md

 - 🌐 LiDAR Processing
 - 👁️ Robot Vision

+## 🛠️ Development Environment

+All implementations in this repository are developed using **C++** as the primary programming language.

+The robotic platform used for development and testing is based on a **Studica Robotics kit**, providing a practical hardware environment for experimentation and validation of mobile robotics concepts.

 ## 🎯 Objective

 The goal of this repository is to provide clear, hands-on references for students and beginners learning the foundations of mobile robotics.

 Each topic is organized in its own folder, making it easy to navigate and progressively build knowledge.

 ## 👨‍💻 Target Audience